Exponential Distribution Calculator

 Let's assume you run a school cafeteria.
 The average number of clients is 15 students per hour.
 What is the probability that you will have to wait not more than 3 minutes for a client to appear?
 We will solve this problem step by step.

-- Make sure that your rate parameter is expressed as 'per base time interval'.
-We need to convert 15 students per hour to 15 students per 60 minutes, or 1 student per 4 minutes.
-Hence, the rate parameter is a = 1/4.
+Make sure that your rate parameter is expressed as 'per base time interval'.
+We need to convert 15 students per hour to 15 students per 60 minutes or 1 student per 4 minutes.
+Hence, the rate parameter is

-- Determine the value of x.
-In this case, x is equal to 3 minutes.
-We want to calculate the value of P(x≤3).
+xis equal to 3 minutes.
+We want to calculate the value of

-- Input these values to the exponential distribution formula:
+Input these values into the exponential distribution formula:

-- The probability of waiting less than 3 minutes is equal to 0.528, or 52.8%.
-If you want, you can also calculate the mean time between clients, the media, variance and standard deviation according to the formulas above.
+The probability of waiting less than 3 minutes is equal to 0.528, or 52.8%.
+If you want, you can also calculate the mean time between clients, the median, variance, and standard deviation according to the formulas above.
 Make sure to check the results with the exponential distribution calculator!